futoin/specs/draft/ftn8_security_concept.md

 There must be one or more sets of authentication methods.
 In every set, there can be one or more authentication method.

-Authentication succeeds only if all methods pass of any set.
+Authentication succeeds only if all methods of any set pass.

 ## 2.7.
 HMAC generation